 3.7 The Caption Game

-The Caption game is my favourite game of all time.
+The Caption game is one of my favourite games you can play on Google Meet.
 Collect random funny pictures from the internet or even candid photos of your teammates, and create a Google form with all the pictures and a blank space below each.
 Send the link in the chat box of your Meet platform.

 Give around 5 minutes for participants to fill in the captions for each picture.
 In the end, share your screen and read the captions out loud.
 You can also ask the audience to vote for the best ones.
 Create memes out of the best ones and post them on your company’s social media pages!